canvas-ai/canvas-browser-extensions/README.md

 # Canvas Browser Extension

-A browser extension for seamlessly syncing browser tabs with Canvas server contexts.
-Extension allows you to connect several users / browsers / applications to a single shared context and working with tabs collaboratively.
+A browser extension for seamlessly syncing browser tabs with Canvas server.
+Extension allows you to (aot) connect several users / browsers / applications to a single shared context and working with tabs collaboratively.

 ## Screenshots